-Most counties have some kind of ordinance on the books which prohibits camping (even on private property) for more than a couple few weeks.
-Some counties allow longer term camping permits for those want to build a permanent dwelling, but some campers and off gridders abused the long-term camping permits and never planned or even attempted to build a permanent dwelling.
+Most counties have some kind of ordinance on the books that prohibit camping (even on private property) for more than a couple of weeks.
+Some counties allow longer-term camping permits for those who want to build a permanent dwelling, but some campers and off gridders abused the long-term camping permits and never planned or even attempted to build a permanent dwelling.

 Did you know that just about anywhere in the USA there are laws against camping for long periods of time?
-In most areas in the USA it’s around two weeks.
-There’s a logical reasons for this.
-Cities do not want vagrants and transients setting up camp-towns, slums and shanties all over the place and in public areas.
+In most areas in the USA, it’s around two weeks.
+There’s a logical reason for this.
+Cities do not want vagrants and transients setting up camp-towns, slums, and shanties all over the place and in public areas.
 That’s why there are designated camping areas and limits on the time people can spend in any given camp.

 People all over the USA and abroad are being unfairly imposed upon by overstrict and/or outdated zoning and building restrictions which -when written- were actually logical.
 However, many years have passed and technology has advanced 10 fold.
 We’ve learned much since some of these ordinances were written.
-Unfortunately many of the ordinances set in place 20, 30, and 50+ years or more are still on the books and are effectively limiting what we are allowed to build.
-In addition there are newer ordinances which disallow building small buildings on your own property.
+Unfortunately, many of the ordinances set in place 20, 30, and 50+ years or more are still on the books and are effectively limiting what we are allowed to build.
+In addition, there are newer ordinances that disallow building small buildings on your own property.

 It isn’t about building codes.